patronmanager/patronmanager-api-docs.github.io/public-event-list.md

 	public String category; // Arbitrary list of category labels separated by semi-colon public Integer sortOrder;
-	public String type; // Currently, "Tickets", "Subscription" or "Membership" public String purchaseUrl; // URL to the page containing links to all EIs public Map<String,Object> custom; //Enumerates fields from the FieldSet defined by settings.TicketableEventPublicFieldSet__c public List<EventInstance> instances = new List<EventInstance>();
+	public String type; // Currently, "Tickets", "Subscription" or "Membership" public String smallImagePath; // URL for the small image for this TE public String largeImagePath; // URL for the large image for this TE public String purchaseUrl; // URL to the page containing links to all EIs public Map<String,Object> custom; //Enumerates fields from the FieldSet defined by settings.TicketableEventPublicFieldSet__c public List<EventInstance> instances = new List<EventInstance>();